oksa13/Code-Louisville/README.md

     index.html-Main website<br>
     day1.html-Day one of trip with pictures of meeting family<br>
     day2.html-Day 2 of trip where we got to explore my birth city<br><br>
-    css folder: <br>style.cc- this is for main page.
-It includes a "hamburger menu".
+    css folder: <br>style.css- this is for main page.
+                      <br>  It includes a "hamburger menu". <br>
                 <br>thumbnail-gallery-day1- This is for Day 1.<br>
                 day2.css- This is for Day 2.
                     Progress bar for the slide show has been included. <br>
     <br>
     img folder: Includes all the img for the website plus a few extra ones that I decided against, but they are still pictures of Ukraine <br><br>
     Js folder: <br>